 You can assess each interaction between your customers and your brand using QuestionPro CX.
 It will assist you in managing escalation.
 You may get real-time feedback and learn how satisfied your customers are.

-If you’re interested in our product or have questions, test it for free and register so an agent may contact you.
+If you’re interested in our product or have questions, test it for free and register so a customer service agent may contact you.